my-language-skills/all-in-one-metadata/pressbooks-metadata/SchemaUsed.md

 | Not Used | [numberOfPages](http://schema.org/numberOfPages) | [ Integer ](http://schema.org/Integer) | The number of pages in the book. |

 Properties from: [Creative Work](https://schema.org/CreativeWork "https://schema.org/CreativeWork")
+The related propertires from the type that matters to the project.

 | **Used By** | **Property**| **Type**  | **Description** |
 | ----------- | ----------- | --------- | --------------- |